 The Community Grants Hub (the Hub) administers community-based grants on behalf of Australian Government departments, agencies and organisations.
-With around 800 staff and contractors across Australia, the Hub plays a critical role in designing, selecting, establishing and managing grants across the Australian Government.
+With over 1100 staff and contractors across Australia, the Hub plays a critical role in designing, selecting, establishing and managing grants across the Australian Government.

-The Hub supports over 21,000 community grants worth approximately $8 billion in grant recipient payments.
+The Hub supports nearly 33,000 community grants worth approximately $9.4 billion in grant recipient payments.
 This is expected to increase as more agencies and grant programs transition into the Hub.

 Discover the benefits of how the Community Grants Hub works across Government to provide streamlined grants administration.